DJJo14/kodi2home/README.md

 home_ssl: false
 ```

-home_adress and home_ssl you not need to change when your are using it in hassio
+if you are using hassio you do not need to change the home_adress and home_ssl. the values are already set to the add-on values.

 put somting like this in your keymap of kodi:
 ```xml